MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/show-current-user.md

 search.app:
   - PowerApps
 ---
-# Show information about a PowerApps user in a canvas app
+# Show information about a Power Apps user in a canvas app

 In PowerApps, show the full name, the email address, and the picture that's associated with the user who's signed in to a canvas app.
 You can use this information, for example, to automatically fill in a form.